 Some of the problems of status early engineers faced is hinted at when Kealey talks of them as having a “defensive ideology, locked into a narrow role.”
 He says the industry had “limited expectations of them” and they had “limited responsibilities for the final product.”
 Exactly so.
-I never knew an engineer who wasn’t pissed off in his place.
-The more talented, the more likely this to be the case.
+Many engineers I knew were pissed off in their place.
+The greater their musicality, the more likely this to be the case.

-Kealey’s analysis perfectly describes my own experience: from radio days, to studio owner, to artist.
+Kealey’s analysis perfectly describes my own career path: from radio days, to studio owner, to artist.
 And pissed off!
 It helps a bit to know one endures not exactly in a wilderness but as part of an identified pattern, even although recognised by only a few academics.

 written 2003 after reading an essay in the book